 1) Understand your audience — and build for them

-The most important aspect of your portfolio is who is viewing it.
+The most important aspect of your portfolio is understanding who is viewing it.
 The second is why.
 To create the most successful photography portfolio, you have to understand your audience, what they want to see and why.

 Even before you set to create a portfolio, you should try and identify the types of prospective clients and image buyers you want to sell to and influence.
 “Sell” here is used with license — even if you're not selling prints or products, the reality is that your portfolio should be designed to sell you as a photographer.
+Your vision, your style and your capabilities.

 Consider their goals and your own goals.
 Are they looking to hire photographers on assignment?
 Commission a commercial job?
 Book a portrait session or an event?
 What do they need to know or see in order to make an informed decision?
 What's the most important aspects for them to see that you do and do well?